arogozhnikov/eindex/README.md

 ## Goals

 - Form helpful 'language' to think about indexing and index-related operations.
-Tools shape mind
+Tools shape minds
 - Cover most common cases of multidimensional indexing that are hard to implement using the standard API
 - Approach should be applicable to most common tensor frameworks, autograd should work out-of-the-box
 - Aim for readable and reliable code
 - Allow simple adoption in existing codebases
 - Implementation should base on fairly common tensor operations.
 No custom kernels allowed.
-- Desired limitation: execution plan for every operation should form a static graph.
+- Complexity should be visible: execution plan for every operation should form a static graph.
   Structure of the graph depends on the pattern, but not on tensor arguments.

 Non-goals: there is no goal to develop 'the shortest notation' or 'the most advanced/comprehensive tool for indexing' or 'cover as many operations as possible' or 'completely replace default indexing'.